veebch/veebkeeb/README.md

 1. You should see a 'Atmel DFU device connected' message

 1. Flash it (by clicking the ‘Flash’ button) and wait until the Veeb Keeb lights up again (it should only take a few seconds)

+## Contributing

+To contribute your own keymaps, please fork the repository and use a feature branch.
+Pull requests are welcome.